andre-amato/CarentalMVP/README.md

 2. Start the backend:

-In the first terminal, run:
+In the terminal, run the following command from the root directory:

 ```bash
 docker-compose up